JakobBergG/Dataproject_GBM/README.md

 * `radiomic_resampling.py`

-_Resample GTV delineation to same pixel spacing as MR scan.
+_Resample GTV delineation to same voxel spacing as MR scan.
 See the file for more info._